Nanos and textiles

 – Nanomaterial-based textile coating for cooling textiles, Mode in Textiles, April 28, 2020

-In the field of textiles, as in other fields, it is difficult to distinguish between “promises” still in the research and development stage and nano applications that are actually commercialized.
+In the field of textiles, as in others, it is difficult to distinguish between “promises” still in the research and development stage and nano applications that are actually commercialized.

-Unlike cosmetics or packaged food products that are subject to labeling requirements [nano], the regulations do not require manufacturers or brands to indicate the substances applied to textiles or to report their nanoscale.
+Unlike cosmetics or packaged food products that are subject to [nano] labeling requirements, the regulations do not require manufacturers or brands to indicate the substances applied to textiles or to mention their nanoscale.

-In the French r-nano registry, only about twenty declarations of nanoparticles concern textiles, without it being possible to identify the products concerned.
+In the French r-nano register, only about twenty declarations of nanoparticles concern textiles, but without the possibility to identify the products concerned.

-By 2018, however, Avicenn had spotted U.S.-based Nanotex, which supplies more than 100 brands in apparel, home décor and linens, including Calvin Klein, GAP, Hermes, Intersport, Nike, O’Neill and others.
+By 2018, however, Avicenn spotted U.S.-based Nanotex, which supplies more than 100 brands in clothing, interior decoration and household linen, including Calvin Klein, GAP, Hermes, Intersport, Nike, O’Neill and others.

-After the first questions about nanosilver in textiles…
+After the first concerns regarding nanosilver in textiles…

-It is possible that, like food or cosmetic products, some brands play the card of “without nano”, like some menstrual panties13See for example:
+As is the case for food or cosmetic products, some brands use the “nano-free” mention as a selling point, like for some menstrual panties14See for example:

 – A periodic panty: 12 hours of serenity, Réjeanne: “it is made in France, without silver nanoparticles and its fabrics are certified Oekotex 100” (page consulted in June 2020)